capnhowyoudo/Azure-Intune-How-To/Local_Account_Creation/Create_Local_Admin_Account.md

 3. **Improved Management**: A dedicated, custom account makes it easier to differentiate between administrative accounts and other domain or standard user accounts, simplifying auditing and monitoring processes.

-Save the following powershell script as $${\color{blue}localLAPsAdminAccountCreation.ps1}$$
+Save the following powershell script as $${\color{blue}localAdminAccountCreation.ps1}$$

 >:information_source: Password can be changed in the PasswordString.
 >Password will be rotated with LAPS

     <#
     .SYNOPSIS
-    Creates a local administrator account for use with Windows LAPS.
+    Creates a local administrator account.

     .DESCRIPTION
-    This script checks for the existence of a local user account named "LAPS".
+    This script checks for the existence of a local user account.
     If the account does not exist, it creates the account with a temporary password, prevents the user from changing the password, and adds the account to the local Administrators group.

-    The temporary password is intended to be rotated automatically by Windows Local Administrator Password Solution (LAPS).
     #>

+    # Generic local admin username
-    $Username = "LAPS"
+    $Username   = "LocalAdmin"
     $AdminGroup = "Administrators"

-    # Temporary password (will be rotated by LAPS)
+    # Temporary password
     $Password = ConvertTo-SecureString "TempP@ssw0rd!ChangeMe" -AsPlainText -Force

+    # Create the user if it does not exist
     if (-not (Get-LocalUser -Name $Username -ErrorAction SilentlyContinue)) {
     New-LocalUser `
         -Name $Username `
         -Password $Password `
-        -FullName "LAPS Local Admin Account" `
-        -Description "Local Administrator account managed by LAPS" ` -UserMayNotChangePassword
+        -FullName "Local Administrator Account" `
+        -Description "Generic local administrator account" `
+        -UserMayNotChangePassword `
+        -PasswordNeverExpires
     }

+    # Add user to Administrators group
     Add-LocalGroupMember -Group $AdminGroup -Member $Username -ErrorAction SilentlyContinue

 1. Log into https://intune.microsoft.com
 2. Select Devices > Windows